ES-DOC/esdoc-testing/README.md

 What is ES-DOC ?
 --------------------------------------

 ES-DOC stands for Earth Science - Documentation.
-It's goal is to provide software tools and services in order to support the distribution of earth science documentation.
+Its goal is to provide software tools and services in order to support the distribution of earth science documentation.

 What is esdoc-testing ?